shaloo/docs.arcana/docs/faq/faq-db.md

 ??? an-faq "Why do I need to specify Wallet Website Domain setting?"

       This is an optional setting for additional security.
 If specified, the {{config.extra.arcana.product_name}} subsystem uses this setting to restrict the {{config.extra.arcana.wallet_name}} from loading anywhere else other than the application website domain that a developer specifies. for restricted domains, the [frame-ancestor Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/web/http/headers/content-security-policy#frame-ancestors) is used.

+??? an-faq "Is there a way to control when, which position in the application window, and what kind of theme is used for displaying the {{config.extra.arcana.wallet_name}} in the apps' context?"

+      **Wallet Display Controls**

+      1. **Visibility**

+           The application developer can use the `alwaysVisible` parameter in the `AuthProvider` to control whether the {{config.extra.arcana.wallet_name}} UI is automatically displayed once the user has authenticated (default) or it shows up only when a blockchain transaction is triggered that requires the user's approval.

+           If `AuthProvider` is instantiated with `alwaysVisible = false` then the wallet UI will not be displayed by default in the app's context.
+However, when a blockchain transaction is triggered by the app, a transaction notification is displayed in the app's context, requesting the user's approval for the transaction.
+Once the user takes the appropriate action, the transaction notification will disappear.

+           For more details, see [{{config.extra.arcana.wallet_name}} visibility modes]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md)

+      2. **Position**

+           The `position` parameter in the `AuthProvider` controls whether the wallet is displayed on the left or the right side of the Web3 app UI window.

+      3. **Light/Dark Theme**

+           The `theme` parameter in the `AuthProvider` controls whether the wallet is displayed using the light theme or the dark theme.
+Developers can set the theme via the {{config.extra.arcana.dashboard_name}} by using the 'Branding' tab on the LHS.